 HII Christens Virginia-Class Attack Submarine Massachusetts (SSN 798)

-/EIN News/ -- NEWPORT NEWS, Va., May 06, 2023 (GLOBE NEWSWIRE) -- HII (NYSE: HII) today christened the Virginia-class submarine Massachusetts (SSN 798) at the company’s Newport News Shipbuilding division.
+NEWPORT NEWS, Va., May 06, 2023 (GLOBE NEWSWIRE) -- HII HII today christened the Virginia-class submarine Massachusetts (SSN 798) at the company's Newport News Shipbuilding division.

 "Shipbuilding is a noble calling, and you can see our pride in the craftsmanship before you," NNS President Jennifer Boykin said.
 "When Massachusetts joins the fleet, she will be the latest in innovation and power, forging ahead in defense of our freedom, just like Paul Revere on his famous midnight ride.
 As SSN 798 supports the Navy's critical missions around the world, she will carry with her the patriotism of her shipbuilders."